 How to Appeal a Denied Service

-1. You receive a Notice of Adverse Benefit Determination from your MCO, a denial, reduction, or termination of a service.
+You receive a Notice of Adverse Benefit Determination from your MCO, a denial, reduction, or termination of a service.
+Keep it, it tells you what was denied and why.

 You can still file an MCO grievance, and you should if your concern is about quality of care, customer service, or a billing dispute that doesn't involve a covered-service denial.
-But for a covered-service denial, the binding pathway runs directly to TennCare.
+But for a denied, reduced, or delayed service, the pathway that protects your rights is the TennCare medical appeal, and its 60-day clock keeps running while you wait on anything else.

 How TennCare Coordinates with Medicare for Dual Eligibles